joakimk/toniq/README.md

 ### Later

-* [ ] More complete testing of JobSubscriber
-* [ ] See if the pubsub can be made cleaner.
-Also support database numbers.
 * [ ] A failed job can be automatically retried a configurable number of times with exponential backoff.
-* [ ] Find out why :eredis_sub.controlling_process makes the entire app shutdown when killed (or any part of it's linked processes dies). "[info]  Application toniq exited: shutdown".
-Would allow us to keep it linked.
 * [ ] Support different enqueue strategies on a per-worker or per-enqueue basis
   - [ ] Delayed persistance: faster.
 Run the job right away, and persist the job at the same time.
 You're likely going to have a list of jobs to resume later if the VM is stopped.
   - [ ] No persistance: fastest.
 Run the job right away.
 If the VM is stopped jobs may be lost.